-- Administering the Cannabis Education and Technical Assistance Fund to provide free or low-cost training, education, and technical assistance for individuals working in the cannabis industry or owning a cannabis establishment, with a focus on individuals who would qualify as social equity applicants. - (5) Advising the Department regarding regulations, including advising against implementing regulations and financial requirements that unnecessarily impose financial burdens that undermine the purposes of this Chapter and providing recommendations on regulations related to diversity, social equity applications, and the Race to the Top scoring system. - (6) Producing reports and recommendations on diversity and equity in the legal cannabis economy, including in ownership, management, and employment. - (7) Investigating whether businesses are adhering to their obligations, including those undertaken as part of the Race to the Top scoring system, and recommending corrective action or discipline if they fail to do so, which may include a suspension or revocation of licenses.
+- (5) Advising the Commission regarding regulations, including advising against implementing regulations and financial requirements that unnecessarily impose financial burdens that undermine the purposes of this Chapter and providing recommendations on regulations related to diversity, community reinvestment applications, and the Race to the Top scoring system. - (6) Producing reports and recommendations on community reinvestment from the legal cannabis economy, including in ownership, management, and employment. - (7) Investigating whether businesses are adhering to their obligations, including those undertaken as part of the Race to the Top scoring system, and recommending corrective action or discipline if they fail to do so, which may include a suspension or revocation of licenses.